Shoulder instability

 Physiotherapy

-Evidence shows that the best first-line treatment for shoulder instability is physiotherapy.
-If you are struggling to manage your shoulder problem, then you can see your GP for a referral to physiotherapy where you will receive an individualised rehabilitation plan alongside professional guidance and support.
+Evidence shows that physiotherapy is the best first treatment for shoulder instability.
+If you’re struggling, see your GP for a referral, and you’ll receive a personalised rehabilitation plan with professional support.

-The time of recovery will vary for each individual depending on their circumstances, but as a rough guide, it will often take at least 3-6 months of consistent rehabilitation before you start to see improvements, and 6-12 months for a full recovery, so be patient and work with your physiotherapist to get the most from your programme.
+Recovery time varies, but typically, it takes 3-6 months of consistent rehabilitation to see improvements, and 6-12 months for a full recovery.
+Be patient and work closely with your physiotherapist to get the best results.

 Surgery